 Current topics available include:

-- Exploring how your alcohol use impacts your life (BASICS session with an HPPS provider)
+- Exploring how your alcohol and/or cannabis use impacts your life (BASICS session with an HPPS provider)

 If you are already seeing a Counselor at CPS, talk to them about your interest in a Skills-Based Consultation and they will help you get set up.